The Gambia became a Party to the WHO Framework Convention on Tobacco Control on December 17, 2007.

 Tobacco Packaging and Labeling

-Currently, smoked tobacco product packaging must display a text warning occupying 30 percent of the front and back of the packaging.
-There is only one authorized warning for the front and one authorized warning for the back of the package and therefore rotation is not required.
-Beginning January 6, 2021, smoked tobacco product packaging will be required to display combined picture and text warnings occupying 75 percent of the front and back of the package.
+As of September 6, 2021, smoked tobacco product packaging is required to display combined picture and text warnings occupying 75 percent of the front and back of the package.
 The health warnings currently in rotation cover 81.5% of the front and back of the package.
 Smokeless tobacco products are prohibited.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.